 You’re probably listening to the dreaded sounds of coughs and sneezes in your hall.
 College dorms might be one of the easiest places to get sick.
 You are living so closely with nearly 50 students that you are bound to share some germs sooner or later.
 These little suckers get stuck to surfaces faster than you think!
 One tip I would suggest is to carry hand sanitizer and always wash your hands before you eat.
 If there’s even an ounce of hesitation, just wash!
-It’s better to take the time avoiding these germs instead of having to constantly face the ordeal of blowing your nose, suffering that bad cough, or downing frozen yogurt because you have a sore throat.
+It’s better to take the time to avoid these germs instead of having to constantly face the ordeal of blowing your nose, suffering that bad cough, or downing frozen yogurt because you have a sore throat.
 Another tip is to wipe down surfaces that you share with other people.
 Be extra cautious in the restrooms.
 I have lived in Unit 3 myself, and I found that the restrooms might very well have been the culprits of the reoccurring cycle of sickness on the floor.
-Lastly, this might sound all too familiar, but always cover your nose and cough when you sneeze and cough.
+Lastly, this might sound all too familiar but always cover your nose and cough when you sneeze and cough.
 Imagine the thousands of germs that are culminating in that one cough or sneeze.
-They might be small, but are they fast!
-If you are sick, try to limit your contact with others to hinder the sickness from spreading.
-Let others know when you are not feeling so they can be sure to take the preventative measure to keep themselves healthy.
+They might be small, but are they fast?
+If you are sick, try to limit your contact with others to prevent the sickness from spreading.
+Let others know when you are not feeling well so they can be sure to take preventative measures to keep themselves healthy.
 If your friends are sick, communicate with them politely and ask them to be mindful of their actions, such as hugging or sharing food.
-Here are some great home-remedies to alleviate your discomforts:
+Here are some great home remedies to alleviate your discomforts:

-Soar throat: Prepare a hot cup of green tea.
+- Sore throat: Prepare a hot cup of green tea.
 Mix in ginger powder ( or just cut up slices of ginger) and honey for taste!
 Gargle a mixture of salt and lukewarm water.

-Stuffy nose: Mix a teaspoon or so of cayenne pepper, lemon, and honey into a hot cup of tea (I prefer green or chamomile)
+- Stuffy nose: Mix a teaspoon or so of cayenne pepper, lemon, and honey into a hot cup of tea (I prefer green or chamomile)

 Hi there, Being sick is no fun.
 Being sick during college when there’s no one to take care of you and you have the stress of homework/exams to deal with is even less fun.
 Back when I was living in the dorms, I avoided getting sick like the plague (just to play on your word choice ).
 Getting my flu shot helped a lot, keeping a little bottle of hand sanitizer in my backpack and using it before eating also helped a lot.
 What helped the most was communication.
 When I noticed someone was sick, I would often ask them how they were doing.
 If they said it was just a cold, I knew they’d be fine in a day or two and that I should just keep my guard up a little.
-If they said they were vomiting and had a high fever, I would refer them to Tang and made sure to keep my distance from them while they continued to fight off the virus.
+If they said they were vomiting and had a high fever, I would refer them to UHS and make sure to keep my distance from them while they continued to fight off the virus.
 To prevent getting sick throughout the year (even when the dorm flu season ends) make sure you’re staying hydrated, getting a good amount of sleep, and eating well.
 Good luck!

 If you’re worried about something like the flu though, your best line of defense is getting your seasonal flu shot.
-If you have SHIP, you can get them for free at the Tang Center from 12-5 on: Friday, October 21, Friday, November 4, Thursday, November 17, Monday, December 5.
-If you want more info on these clinics, go to -http://bit.ly/2cPGvXQ.
+If you have SHIP, you can get them for free at the Tang Center from 12-5 on Friday, October 21, Friday, November 4, Thursday, November 17, and Monday, December 5.
 If you aren’t on SHIP, fear not, the HEPTEV section at the Berkeley Free Clinic is also offering flu shots, and there’s no associated fee!
-You can also get relatively cheap flu shots at the Walgreens’ around Berkeley by making an appointment on their Healthcare Clinic website: www.walgreens.com/pharmacy/scheduler/health_schedule_appointment.jsp
+You can also get relatively cheap flu shots at Walgreens around Berkeley by making an appointment on their Healthcare Clinic website.

 But what do you do if you get sick?
 First, make sure you have a thermometer on hand so you can know how severe your illness is.
-If it’s not too bad and you plan to self-medicate, I personally like using Delsym for sore throats, Nyquil to relieve pain and prevent coughing through the night, and Zyrtec when I get bronchitis, but I’m not a doctor and I have no idea what works for you, so don’t take these suggestions very seriously.
-Some home remedies include lemon and honey tea or turmeric milk to relieve a sore throat, and nasal rinses.
+If it’s not too bad and you plan to self-medicate, I like using Delsym for sore throats, Nyquil to relieve pain and prevent coughing through the night, and Zyrtec when I get bronchitis, but I’m not a doctor and I have no idea what works for you, so don’t take these suggestions very seriously.
+Some home remedies include lemon and honey tea or turmeric milk to relieve a sore throat and nasal rinses.
 If your illness is more serious, please visit the Tang Center.
 If you’re not sure about the procedure to do this or have other questions about your sickness, call the Advice Nurse at (510) 643-7197.
-You can make a same-day appointment via eTang or call (510) 642-2000, or do a drop-in one and talk to a triage nurse in Urgent Care.
+You can make a same-day appointment via eTang or by calling (510) 642-2000, or do a drop-in one and talk to a triage nurse in Urgent Care.
 It costs $15 for a primary care visit and $30 for urgent care, whether you have SHIP or not.
 The Tang Center Pharmacy charges $5 for generic prescriptions (if you have SHIP), so getting medication isn’t too far out of your reach.